 I drove through my hometown recently.
-The Black Crowes’ new album was playing.
+I had the Black Crowes’ new album playing.
 I had just got done running an errand in the neighboring town.
-I was still in my work clothes.
-I hadn’t expected my GPS to route me through the small town of 1,500 people, and I didn’t expect the feelings I had while I did it.
+I was still in my work clothes, ready to be done and back home, which was over an hour away.
+I hadn’t expected my GPS to route me through the small town of 1,500 people, and I didn’t expect the feelings that came up when I did.

-I’m not a nostalgia chaser.
-I try not to live in the past or indulge it too often because I become “homesick”, per se, of a time I used to live in, a person I used to be, a place I used to live.
-It hurts to feel that sort of sickening in your stomach that can’t be alleviated because the only true cure is to revisit that moment and feel it over again in the flesh.
+I’m not a nostalgic person.
+I try not to indulge in memories of the past because I become “homesick”, per se, of a time I used to live in, a person I used to be, a place I used to live.
+It hurts to feel that sort of sickening in your stomach that can’t be alleviated.
+I don’t see much use for this feeling.
+Memories are nice, but they don’t do much for me in a practical sense, and I have trouble appreciating them at face value.

-Playing outside for what seemed like hours after service, coming up with crazy schemes (“We should build our OWN bus for traveling!”), getting scolded for scuffing my shoes or messing up my hairdo, chasing the boys, gossiping with my best friend, teasing my brothers, sitting in my parents’ van listening to the Top 40 on Sundays.
-There was a big oak tree out in the back yard and a giant slope to roll down.
-We built a shed out in the back, too, but it was mostly for the riding mower.
-The old parsonage nearby that we tore down is where I stepped on a nail.
+Playing outside for what seemed like hours after service, coming up with crazy schemes (“We should build our OWN bus for traveling!
+We can use anything in this yard!”), getting scolded for scuffing my shoes or messing up my hairdo, chasing the boys, gossiping with my best friend, teasing my brothers, sitting in my parents’ van listening to the Top 40 on Sundays.
+Rolling down the slope in the backyard.
+Hearing stories of how it used to be a pond that would outlet at Duck River.
+The old parsonage that we tore down on the lot is where I stepped on a nail.
 I still remembered how it smelled inside.
 We had a lot of potlucks at church, which was good, because I was always hungry.

 What do these disjointed memories mean?
 Effective to my current life and situation, virtually nothing.
 However, my experiences throughout childhood, including these seemingly inane details shared here, helped shape my personality, my mind, and my views of the world.
 Everything in our lives, for better or worse, impress upon us different lessons or truths.